Highlander II: The Quickening: United States release

 Highlander II: The Quickening was released in the United States on 1 November 1991 with a runtime of 91 minutes, distributed by InterStar Releasing.
+It was the first film InterStar distributed.
+InterStar spent $4 million on the prints and advertising campaign.
 This version was edited down by the bond company, with many scenes rearranged throughout.
 Despite the many cuts made to this version the bond company also added two new scenes that further fleshed out the villain, General Katana.
 These scenes include Katana taunting Connor in his Zeist prison cell, and Connor and Katana meeting at the grave of Connor's dead wife, Brenda.

 This version was released many times in the US, including on VHS, laserdisc, and Video8.
 All DVD and Blu-Ray releases of the film in the United States have been of the longer "Renegade" and "Special Edition" versions.

 Marketing

 A $1 million television advertising campaign was run for the release of the film.

 Home media

 In the United States, the theatrical cut was released on VHS on 13 May 1992 by Columbia TriStar Home Video, and was reissued on 13 April 1994 by Hemdale Home Video.
 The Renegade version was released on VHS by Republic Home Entertainment in 1997.